Swapnil-Powar/Twitter-Bot/README.md

 # Twitter-Bot

-Built a simple script in python for a Twitter Bot using twitter API.
+Built a simple project script in python for a Twitter Bot using twitter API.
 It uses a tweepy library to interact with API.